Robert D. Pace

 E. What Christians should thank God thankful for.
 1 Thessalonians 5:18 answers that when it says: “give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”

-(Illustration) When I was a boy I remember the hymn that said, “If I could count my blessings, and name them one by one, I’d tell the world what Christ has done.”
+(Illustration) When I was a boy I remember the hymn saying, “If I could count my blessings, and name them one by one, I’d tell the world what Christ has done.”
 Everyone got excited about that song, but in truth, its meaning was flawed!
 The reason that song is unscriptural is because we can count our blessings and enumerate them!

 (Transition) For the remainder of today’s sermon let’s consider some of God’s blessings.
 For example, we should offer, Thanks for God’s protection.